“The Ta-Da List Is the Antidote to To-Do List Shame”

 I bet you ran out of things that you did yesterday before you ran out of things that you’d like to do today.
 I’d even bet that you forgot more things that you did yesterday than you would ideally like to do today.

-Those of us with attention deficit disorder (ADHD or ADD) brains are notorious for wanting to do more in a day than is humanly possible, and for beating ourselves up when we don’t meet that crazy standard.
+Those of us with ADHD brains are notorious for wanting to do more in a day than is humanly possible, and for beating ourselves up when we don’t meet that crazy standard.
 It’s a setup!
-Between having a poor sense of time, a hard time planning due to our executive function deficits, and a lifetime of focusing on trying not to forget what we want to say or do, we walk right into a shame trap day after day.
+Between having poor time management, a hard time planning due to our executive function deficits, and a lifetime of focusing on trying not to forget what we want to say or do, we walk right into a shame trap day after day.

 When you think of things in this way, it is no wonder our poor memory and ever-increasing to-do lists make us feel like we didn’t do enough, even when we did.
 How are we ever supposed to learn what we can do in a day if we never look at what we have done in a day?